azizCan10/WebApplication/README.md

-Python-Flask dili kullanılarak yazılmıştır
+Written with Python-Flask

-Visual Studio Code idesinde çalıştırılması tavsiye edilir
+Visual Studio Code ide is recommended